jeffknupp/blog/content/2013-06-30-pythons-hardest-problem-revisited.md

 and a "fallback" routine is executed.
 The fallback routine determines how (and if) the modification should be retried.

-This is a potential game-changer for multi-threaded programming.
-As "Python's Hardest Problem" described, multi-threaded programming is difficult due to both the cognitive load it burdens the developer with and the challenge in debugging and proving the correctness of code.
-If the hardware (or software) magically handled concurrent access to data without requiring anything from the developer, multi-threaded programming would be *much* easier.
+This is a potential game-changer for multithreaded programming.
+As "Python's Hardest Problem" described, multithreaded programming is difficult due to both the cognitive load it burdens the developer with and the challenge in debugging and proving the correctness of code.
+If the hardware (or software) magically handled concurrent access to data without requiring anything from the developer, multithreaded programming would be *much* easier.

 But HTM remains quite experimental and hasn't yet gained traction.
 This is why, back in 2011, Armin Rigo decided that STM was the the most promising avenue for